Skip to main content

 Franchise tags in dynasty fantasy football

-A franchise tag retains an expiring player at a premium: the average of the top salaries at their position in your league.
-It's a one-year insurance policy that keeps a key player on your roster when their contract runs out, giving you time to negotiate a longer deal or evaluate their future value.
+A franchise tag retains an expiring player for one more season at a premium salary based on the top salaries at their position in your league.
+After the tag year, the player becomes a free agent.
+It is a one-year retention tool for keeping a key player on your roster when their contract runs out, buying you one more season before they hit the open market.

 How franchise tags work